wilsonhutapea-ub/WilsonHutapea_Praktikum-DBDSQL/tugas5/notebook.md

 # 💻 Tugas 5 Praktikum : Scalar & Aggregate Functions in SQL

 > "A <b>Scalar Function</b> can be used in SQL queries wherever an expression can be used.
 Typical scalar functions are arithmetic functions like + and * or concat for string concatenation.
 By contrast, an <b>Aggregate Function</b> is applied to the values of a single column of either a group of rows or of all rows of an input table.
-A group of rows occurs if a GROUP-BY clause is used. " <br> <b>Jaedicke, M., &amp; Mitschang, B. (1998).</b> On parallel processing of aggregate and scalar functions in object-relational DBMS.
+A group of rows occurs if a GROUP-BY clause is used." <br><b>Jaedicke, M., &amp; Mitschang, B. (1998).</b> On parallel processing of aggregate and scalar functions in object-relational DBMS.
 ACM SIGMOD Record, 27(2), 379–389. <br> https://doi.org/10.1145/276305.276338

 Berikut merupakan langkah pengerjaan praktikum serta hasil screenshot pengerjaan praktikum Modul Fungsi Skalar dan Fungsi Agregasi.